Matcha Tea: Benefits, Side Effects

 Ceremonial-grade matcha is higher quality, smoother in taste, and best for drinking, while culinary-grade is used for cooking.

-Is matcha consumption safe for pregnant women and young children?
+Is matcha consumption safe for young children?

-Pregnant women and children can consume matcha in moderation, but caffeine intake should be monitored.
+Children can consume matcha in moderation, but caffeine intake should be monitored.

 Does matcha have any long-term health effects, positive or negative?